GarethKeys/Memory-Pairs-Game/README.md

 - **Responsiveness**: I spent a lot of time playing around with the various Bootstrap5.3 setups to make the pages responsive while maintaining the layout.
 This was a learning curve and I have gained a lot of experience through doing this.
 - **Stretching of footer**: When viewing footer on a laptop screen the footer was very stretched.
 I removed the CSS - min-height:100vh to resolve this issue.
 - **Time available**: This was my biggest issue encountered.
 I have a full-time job and three children under the age of seven, so finding time in the evenings to dedicate to the project was difficult.
-In the end it makes it more rewarding the challenge I have met and overcome to complete the project.
+In the end it makes it all the more rewarding to have met and overcome the challenges to complete the project.

 ## Deployment
 ---